Jusedawg/TF-Source-2/.github/PULL_REQUEST_GUIDELINES.md

 Below are some general guidelines on how merging should be handled by the Amper Software development team.

-First, a PR should not be merged to main if any of the following apply:
+First, a PR should not be merged to main/dev if any of the following apply:
   * A broken build which breaks the gamemode completely.
   * Comments asking for clarification that have not been addressed.
   * An explicit request to not merge by one of the developers.